CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-This returns a pod's configuration parameters.
+This returns a pod\'s configuration parameters.
 For some types of pod, this will include private information such as passwords and secret keys.

 Note: This method is reserved for admin users.